Jack the Ripper (1976)

 The Film

-The real legend of Jack the Ripper is interesting and has fuelled many film adaptations over the decades, however, Franco's self-penned film completely fails to follow any of the facts behind the case - only the presence of a man killing prostitutes in Victorian London remains.
-The killings are not accurate to accounts, nor are the police procedures or the absence of the media (Jack the Ripper is believed to be the first media-frenzy inspiring serial killer case).
-Franco chooses not to speculate on the true identity of the killer and only gives slight, unexciting hints as to his motives.
-This leaves the film without any real focus - with the identity, and motives of the killer established early on, it is not a mystery film, this similarly deprives the police procedurals of any tension or excitement; as a horror picture it boasts some gratuitous gore but no scares or tension; as a sex film it fails, having only a few brief nude scenes.
-There are a number of possible paths that Franco could have followed to make the film more interesting - a giallo or even Sherlock Holmes style mystery picture; a Dr. Orloff inspired medical horror, with the 'Ripper' killing the woman for their organs (in the real case, organs were stolen from the murdered women); or a Jekyll/Hyde horror picture with the Ripper torn between anger and kindness, tensely stalking women down the streets.
-As it is, we get Klaus Kinski killing a few women and looking moody while Inspector Selby engages in some very slow paced police procedurals and interviews, aided only by an amazingly helpful blind-man, and a rather dull ending.
+This leaves the film without any real focus - with the identity and motives of the killer established early on, it is not a mystery film, this similarly deprives the police procedurals of any tension or excitement; as a horror picture it boasts some gratuitous gore but no scares or tension; as a sex film (for which Franco is probably best known) it fails, having only a few brief nude scenes.
+There are a number of possible paths that Franco could have followed to make the film more interesting - the most interesting based on his oeuvre being a backdated Dr. Orloff styled horror, with the 'Ripper' killing the woman for medical harvesting (organs were stolen from the murdered women in the real case).
+As it is, we get Klaus Kinski killing a few women and looking moody while Inspector Selby engages in some very slow paced police procedurals and interviews, aided only by an amazingly helpful blind-man, drifting along to a rather dull ending.

 In Brief